Admissions information

 The PCAT is not required and will not be used in the admissions scoring process.

 To be considered for admission your preferred overall GPA and your science GPA as reported by PharmCAS must be 2.7 or higher.
 If your GPA is lower but you have extenuating circumstances that you believe should be considered, you may write a letter to explain.
 Letters of explanation will be requested after the PharmCAS application is submitted.
-They should be addressed to the Admissions Committee, and be sent to pharmacy.admissions@wsu.edu as a Word or PDF document document.
+They should be addressed to the Admissions Committee, and be sent to pharmacy.admissions@wsu.edu as a Word document or PDF.

-We require two letters of recommendation from evaluators who can speak to your professional character, accountability, and notable experiences, such as a professor, teaching assistant, employer or volunteer supervisor.
-More than two letters are not required, but students can submit as many as four.
+We require 2 letters of recommendation from evaluators who can speak to your professional character, accountability, and notable experiences, such as a professor, teaching assistant, employer or volunteer supervisor.
+More than 2 letters is not required, but students can submit as many as 4.

 Evaluators should speak to your adaptability, empathy, ethics, intellectual ability, interpersonal relations, judgement, leadership, reliability, and communication skills.
-It is recommended a supervisor, pharmacist or other health care provider you have worked with submit an evaluation.
-It is also highly recommended you obtain an evaluation from an academic source that can speak knowledgeably about your academic history.
-A letter from a pharmacist is not required but highly recommended.
+We recommend a supervisor, pharmacist or other health care provider you have worked with submit an evaluation.
+We also suggest that you obtain an evaluation from an academic source that can speak knowledgeably about your academic history.
+A letter from a pharmacist is not required but highly encouraged.

 Recommendations are NOT ACCEPTED from family members, clergy, friends, politicians, fraternity or sorority advisors, personal health care providers or high school faculty/advisors, career services, or reference letter centers.